 We have earlier on mentioned that a Divorce Notice serves as a legal notice from one spouse to another intimating that they would like to start the divorce process by a certain date because of a number of specified reasons.
 To draft a Divorce Notice, one needs to follow the following steps;

 Contact an attorney/lawyer with expertise in divorce proceedings

 A legal notice needs to be sent through a legal person such as an attorney or advocate.
-Today, we are lucky that most of them are available on online platforms and have customized templates to fill in.
+Today, we are lucky that most of them are available on online platforms and have customized templates like the one we have prepared for you to fill in.
 This can be easily done without much assistance but if one needs further consulting they can arrange to have that.